Joe Bugner: Life outside boxing

 After moving to Australia, Bugner and his wife, Marlene, opened a vineyard.
 It failed in 1989, and he lost an estimated two million Australian dollars.

 Bugner worked in the film industry.
 During the 1970s, he appeared in one of several PSAs themed Be Smart, Be Safe; these dealt with instructing children on how to safely cross a road or a street.
 In 1979, Bugner featured in an Italian film, Io sto con gli ippopotami, with Bud Spencer and Terence Hill, and he worked again with Spencer throughout the 1980s.
 He worked as the expert adviser on the Russell Crowe film Cinderella Man, which was a film about the heavyweight boxer James J. Braddock.
 Bugner was dropped partway through the project, which prompted him to call Crowe "a gutless worm and a f*****g girl".

 Bugner suffered from a serious back injury he sustained from training for fights in his middle years.
 Financial problems prompted him to re-enter the ring at such an advanced age.
 A benefit was held for Bugner in 2008 by Kevin Lueshing.

 In November 2009, Bugner replaced Camilla Dallerup on day 4 of the British TV show I'm a Celebrity...Get Me Out of Here!.
 He left the show on day 16 after losing a bush tucker trial called 'Jungle Jail' to fellow celebrity Stuart Manning.

 Bugner had three children: James, Joe Jr. and Amy, with his ex-wife Melody.

 Bugner's autobiography, Joe Bugner – My Story, was published by New Holland Publishing (Australia) on 14 November 2013.

 Bugner spent his final years with dementia and died at a care home in Brisbane, Australia, on 1 September 2025, at the age of 75.

+Boxing style

+Bugner utilised a strong defensive style heralded by a swift left jab and spry footwork to effectively manage distance and score points.
+Bugner earned an early reputation as a tough and durable, albeit overly-cautious fighter.
+He was often criticised for a perceived lack of natural aggression in the ring, a sentiment that persisted throughout his career.

+Some observers pertained Bugner's supposed lenience as being a result of an accident that occurred early in his career when opponent, Ulric Regis, died from brain injuries soon after being outpointed by Bugner at London's Shoreditch Town Hall.